Every day, 99.co takes a piece of property jargon and demystifies it. Today, we’re looking at the Temporary Occupancy Permit (TOP):

-Having to count on the TOP date is one of the risks of buying under-development properties.
+Counting on the TOP date is one of the risks of buying properties still undergoing development.
 It often occurs as a result of:

 - Disputes between the main contractor and the developer

-- Financial issues (there is not enough funds to continue construction)
+- Financial issues (insufficient funds to continue construction)

 - Supplier disruptions (e.g. the one company that can supply the right marble suddenly closes down)

 - Stop-work orders issued by authorities like the Ministry of Manpower (often happens if someone is killed or injured on the worksite)

 In some cases, the property developer will agree to pay damages for going past the stipulated TOP date (check the terms and conditions before you buying).